seanstrom/Essays/importance-of-values.md

 jake = person 22, 'jake'
 ```

-Now we have defined our own type of value, which is a `person`, and we can created an example person `jake`.
+Now we have defined our own type of value, `person`, and we can created an example `person` named `jake`.
-Let's start making some functions that can rely on a `person` value being passed in, and then returning a `person` value as well.
+We can now begin to create functions that rely on a `person` value being passed in, and then returning a `person` value as well.

 ```coffeescript
 ageBy    = (y) -> (p) -> person (add y, p.age), p.name
 addTitle = (t) -> (p) -> person p.age, "#{t} #{p.name}"
 ```

-Here we've created the functions `ageBy` and `addTitle` which are functions that return other functions.
+Here we've created the functions `ageBy` and `addTitle` which are functions that return functions.
-This is useful for when I want to set defaults for the composing functions that take in a `person` value.
-For example, if I wanted to age a `person` by one year, and didn't want to hardcode into my function the number `1`.
-The same notion applies to the `addTitle` function.
-The concept can be explained in more depth, but the gist here is to use the more abstract functions to build simpler, composable functions.
+This is useful since we want to create a generic functions for a `person` value, but don't want to hardcode minor details like number of years or titles.
+Instead the functions will take in those minor details as arguments, and then return a function that will take in a person value.
+This concept can be explained in more depth, but the gist here is to use the more abstract functions to build functions that will easily compose with the `person` value.

 ```coffeescript
 addMr  = addTitle 'Mr.'